pametnijazgrada/OpenFRM/README.md

 If you want to step beyond the first try-out of your project, you can enter more realistic data about it.
 The categories in this form (“prep list”) provide a good start.
 They are organised per module.
 Not all modules are crucial at this stage to get an estimate - you can add more detail later.

-## in which branch takes the development place
+## contributing to OpenFRM

 The stable release can be found in the "master" branch, while testing & development takes place in the "beta" branch.

 ## how to get help

 OpenFRM is provided as-is.
-A manual is available at [MOBA.coop](https://www.moba.coop/).
+The wiki provides a more detailed manual.

 You can open issues on GitHub.
 If you need to contact the coordinators for other reasons, use: openfrm@moba.coop